rkf2778/rkf2778/README.md

 # Hi.
 I'm Rohit.
-A self taught full stack developer that loves to code and learn something new everyday
+A self taught fullstack web developer that loves to code and learn something new everyday.

-## Some Things that I know :
+## Some things that I know :

 # Backend
 01. Java/Spring Boot Microservices